 What’s it like to use DistroKid and CD Baby?

 DistroKid’s interface promotes a social bond between independent artists, whereas CD Baby focuses more on the artist as an individual.
-DistroKid users can customize an account profile when they input their music genres, artist inspirations, social media usernames, and their biography.
+DistroKid users can customize an account profile when they input their music genres, artist inspirations, social media usernames, and biographies.
 DistroKid publishes this profile to its various community-driven promotional tools (more on these in a bit).

 Uploading music to DistroKid is more navigable than uploading music to CD Baby.
-With DistroKid, you input all of your release’s information on a single page, whereas on CD Baby you have to click through several pages of information before submitting your release.
+With DistroKid, you input all of your release’s information on a single page, whereas on CD Baby, you have to click through several pages of information before submitting your release.
 Each of these CD Baby pages contains a fair amount of instructions and requirements that can be difficult to parse.
 You’re more likely to miss some information buried in CD Baby’s page log than with DistroKid’s.

 Is CD Baby more affordable than DistroKid?